 There are many reasons to oppose water fluoridation, including safety concerns and health risks.
 Reason #1 to Oppose Water Fluoridation: Fluoridation is a violation of the individual’s right to informed consent to medication.
-Within a community water supply, fluoride is being added to the water of everyone, even if some people do [...]
+Within a community water supply, fluoride is being added to the water of everyone, even [...]

 This 2017 news story notes that the separation of dentistry from medicine can have devastating consequences.
 The author explains, “Specializing in one part of the body isn’t what’s weird—it would be one thing if dentists were like dermatologists or cardiologists.
 The weird thing is that oral care is divorced from medicine’s education system, physician networks, [...]

 This article by IAOMT’s Jack Kall, DMD, and Amanda Just explains the IAOMT’s Safe Mercury Amalgam Removal Technique (SMART).
 Click here to read the full article from February 2017 in the Natural Blaze.